-Locality is the "national network of ambitious and enterprising community-led organisations, working together to help neighbourhoods thrive."
-They have produced a Quick Guide to the process of drafting a neighbourhood plan which you can download here.
+Go to the Locality website to find out about the "national network of ambitious and enterprising community-led organisations, working together to help neighbourhoods thrive."
+They have produced a guide to the process of drafting a neighbourhood plan and you can download the Quick Guide here.

 If you want a more in-depth look at neighbourhood plans, their Neighbourhood Plan Road Map outlines the process in depth.
-You can download it here.
+You can download the Road Map here.